 Inflammation is another area where quercetin appears to affect the prostate and overall health positively.

 We know that inflammation is at the core of many chronic health conditions.
 Addressing it is one of the first steps to healing.
 Some preliminary research showed quercetin might be helpful for symptoms related to nonbacterial prostatitis and acute bacterial prostatitis.

 Besides being helpful for chronic prostatitis /Chronic Pelvic Pain Syndrome, studies also show that quercetin may also help men with chronic bacterial prostatitis.
-Especially when combined with other supplements, such as saw palmetto, it has been shown to improve symptoms.
+Especially when combined with another prostate herbal supplement, such as saw palmetto, has been shown to improve symptoms.

 Quercetin, curcumin, saw palmetto, and stinging nettle

 A prospective, randomized study was conducted to determine the therapeutic effect of combining extracts of quercetin and curcumin with saw palmetto and stinging nettle.
 This was compared with the antibiotic prulifloxacin in men with chronic bacterial prostatitis.

 The researchers found that after one month, 89.6% of men who received the natural formulas had no symptoms of prostatitis compared with only 27% of the men in the antibiotic-only group.